MaT1g3R/Halp/product.md

  * Short (1 - 2 min' read)
  * Start with a single sentence, high-level description of the product.

-   Misc.
-Job finding app like Uber

  * Be clear - Describe the problem you are solving in simple terms.

-    Helping unemployed people finding temp. jobs

  * Be concrete.
 For example:
   * What are you planning to build?
 Is it a website, mobile app, browser extension, command-line app, etc.?

-   mobile app

   * When describing the problem/need, give concrete examples of common use cases.
  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.

-    It brings workers and customers without going through a employer

    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+ Our product is a misc. job finding app.
+We are helping unemployed people and people who want extra money finding temporary jobs and clients getting random tasks done.
+We plan on building an Android mobile app.
+Which brings workers and clients without going through a employer.
+One use case would be a student where they have a free weekend and they are looking for extra cash, they could go turn on the app and find someone that is looking for work without much hassle.
+Or someone who is looking for a job in their field and needs something in the meantime, they can use the app and, for example, assemble a client’s new furniture they just bought from IKEA.

 #### Q2: Who are your target users?